Krillle/signalk-to-venus/README.md

 # Signal K to Victron Venus OS Bridge

+> [!NOTE]
+> This plugin requires Signal K Server 2.15 or higher for ES Module support.

 This plugin for Signal K Server injects batteries, tanks, environment sensors, and switches as virtual devices and battery monitor into the Venus OS (D-Bus), enabling full integration with the Cerbo GX, GX Touch, and VRM.

 ## Requirements